-If invited and to be eligible for the major prizes, the participants will be required to attend the judging event.
+If invited and to be eligible for the major prizes, the participants will be required to attend the judging round.
 In the event that a project team consists of only one team member and he/she is unable to attend the judging event, a class mate is able to present on his/her behalf.Once your team is registered, entries should be uploaded to the competition website on or before midnight the day the submission deadline ends.

 Each entry must include a written report on the project.
 Templates are available in the information section.
 Reports must not exceed 15 pages in total.